 Aluminium Electrolytic These capacitors are quite commonly used and are available in a wide range of values and working voltages.
 They typically provide a large value of capacitance in quite a small package and are commonly used as smoothing or reservoir capacitors in power supply applications.
 The only main drawback is that the capacitor value can have quite a large range of tolerances, typically +/- 10 or 20%They are constructed from two layers of aluminium foil separated by a chemical compound and then rolled up to form a smaller package.
 The voltage applied to the capacitor causes the dielectric chemical to form a thin insulating layer on the aluminium foil.
 Reversing the applied voltage will cause the insulating layer to be destroyed along with the capacitor.

-The two main types are shown in the picture to the left.
+The two main types are shown in the picture above left.
 The axial type, where the component leads emerge from both ends of the body are largely being replaced by the radial types where both leads emerge from the same end.
 These capacitors are polarised and must be connected the correct way round.
 Fortunately the manufacturers provide us with plenty of ways of identifying the positive and negative leads.
 Usually there is a stripe on the side of the capacitor body which points to the negative lead.
 On axial components the positive end is shown by a narrow collar on the body.
 On radial components the positive lead is usually longer than the negative one.

 Most electrolytic capacitors also contain safety devices to minimise the danger when connected with reverse polarity.
 The smaller capacitors have the end caps made from two or more sections with a join between them.
 If the capacitor is connected backwards or used above its rated voltage the dielectric layer inside the capacitor will be destroyed resulting in a rapid build up of heat and pressure.
 The join on the end cap will then give way and allow the pressure to be released in a cloud of boiling chemicals.
 This is one very good reason not to lean over the top of a faulty circuit to see why it isn't working!
 The larger capacitors are fitted with a small rubber plug on the base which pops out to release the pressure.
 Some of the smaller types don't have any pressure relief mechanisms at all and will just explode violently, so be careful.